Frequently Asked Questions

 How do I schedule an audition?

-Applicants schedule their own audition through our online application.
-Instructions will be sent via email within 24 hours of application submission.
+Applicants schedule their own audition through the application portal under My Events, unless the program requires a pre-screen.
+Instructions and next steps will be sent via email within 24 hours of application submission.

 How can I change or cancel my audition?

-Do you require preliminary screening (pre-screen) recordings for auditions?
+Do you require preliminary screening (pre-screen) materials before a live audition?

 When will I receive the results of my pre-screen recording?

-If your pre-screen is received by the deadline, results will be sent via email in late December.
-If you are invited for a live audition or interview, you will then be given instructions how to sign up for a specific date and time.
+Read more about pre-screen deadlines and notification here.
+We encourage applicants to submit their pre-screen sooner for earlier consideration.
+If you are invited for a live audition or interview, you will then be given instructions for how to sign up for a specific date and time.

 Is there part-time enrollment?